 The VoxSigma software suite offers large vocabulary multilingual speech-to-text capabilities with state-of-the-art accuracy.
 It has been specifically designed for professional users, needing to transcribe large quantities of audio and video documents such as broadcast data, either in batch mode or in in real-time.
 It can also be used to analyze call-center data.

 The complete voice-to-text conversion process is done in three steps.
-The software first identifies the audio segments containing speech, then it recognizes the language being spoken if it is not known a priori, and finally it converts the speech segments to text and time-codes.
+The speech recognition software first identifies the audio segments containing speech, then it recognizes the language being spoken if it is not known a priori, and finally it converts the speech segments to text and time-codes.
 VoxSigma includes adaptive features allowing the transcription of noisy speech such as speech with background music.
 The result is a fully annotated XML document including speech and non speech segments, speaker labels, words with time codes and high quality confidence scores.
 This XML file can be directly indexed by a search engine, or alternatively can be converted into plain text.

 The VoxSigma sofware suite is offered as a Web service via a REST API over HTTPS, allowing customers to quickly reap the benefits of regular improvements to the technology and take advantage of additional features offered by the online environment.
 The services are available 24/7/365 with failover servers and geographic redundancy.